bekk/bekk-christmas/post/ml/reinforcement-learnign-explaos.md

   learning algorithms where the same algorithm can perform a huge variety of tasks.
 The ultimate goal by many reinforcement learning researchers is to create machines that can learn to solve any general task, just like humans!
-  Today we're going to take a brief look at some of the coolest projects and greatest breakthroughs in the field of self-learning machines.
+  Yesterday's article introduced you to the concept of reinforcement learning, and today we're going to take a brief look at some of the coolest projects and greatest breakthroughs in the field of self-learning machines.
 links: []
 authors: